-It’s when something unexpected happens right at the end, leaving you dying to find out what happens next.
-If you want to find out, you need to watch the next episode.
+It’s when something unexpected happens right at the end, leaving you dying to discover what happens next.
+If you want to find out, you must watch the next episode.

 TV shows have been using cliffhangers with great success for quite some time, but marketers are still playing catch-up.

-Near the end of each email, you’re going to reveal some sort of result that you or someone you know achieved, e.g., getting a post to go viral and attracting over 50,000 views.
+Near the end of each email, you will reveal some result that you or someone you know achieved, e.g., getting a post to go viral and attracting over 50,000 views.

-Say that you’ll tell them exactly how you were able to achieve that result in your next email.
-BOOM—instant cliffhanger.
+Say that you’ll tell them exactly how you achieved that result in your next email.
+BOOM — Instant cliffhanger.

 You can create a cliffhanger in a few different ways.

-Here’s how you create a traditional cliffhanger, courtesy of Nathan Barry.
+Here’s how you create a traditional cliffhanger courtesy of Nathan Barry.
 See how he ends it off?
-He reveals that he knows a pricing strategy to triple revenue, but he won’t share it until the next email.
+He reveals that he knows a pricing strategy to triple revenue but won’t share it until the next email.
 I’m hooked.